venkateshvaddadi/SpiNet-QSM/README.md

 # SpiNet-QSM equations
-The proposed SpiNet-QSM solves the following optimization problem.
+In this approach, QSM problem can be formulated as the following optimization problem by enforcing p-norm at denoiser/regularization term.
 <img src="images/required_equations/SpiNet_QSM_optimization_equation.png" alt="spinet-QSM architecture" width=100% height=100%>

 In this equation, the norm parameter (**p**) of the regularization term and regularization parameter(**𝜆**) are learnable for the QSM problem.